data-dependent/osrs-guides/skilling.md

 <div style="text-align:center"><img src="https://i.imgur.com/QfhZkYo.gif" alt='4t gem mining' width=500>

 Below we describe in text the actions in the clip.
 Suppose that the roll we recieved was from the interaction on **Tick 3**, not from the interaction in **Tick 2** which completes when the stall ends.
 - **Tick 1**: During client input, we use a kebbit claw on a d'hide vambrace, which sets the skilling timer to 2 and puts a weak command in our queue to make a kebbit vambrace.
-Next during client input, we  set a destination tile, which removes the teak stock command from our queue.
+Next during client input, we set a destination tile, which removes the vambrace command from our queue.
 During our turn, in movement, we move.
 - **Tick 2**: The skilling timer decrements to 1.
 During client input, we start interacting with the gem rock.
 During our turn, in interaction with objects, a stall starts.
 - **Tick 3**: The skilling timer decrements to 0.
 During our turn, at the beginning, the stall ends and we unsuccessfully roll for a gem.
 Next during our turn, in interaction with objects, we successfully roll for a gem and a stall starts.
 - **Tick 4**: The skilling timer decrements to -1.
 During our turn, at the beginning, the stall ends and we receive experience, receive a gem, and the gem rock depletes.